godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

     export var ik_error = 0.1

-Now, we need to apply our transformations from the IK bone to the base of the chain.
-So we apply a rotation to the IK bone then move from our IK bone up to its parent, apply rotation again, then move to the parent of the current bone again, etc. So we need to limit our chain somewhat.
+Now, we need to apply our transformations from the IK bone to the base of the chain, so we apply a rotation to the IK bone, then move from our IK bone up to its parent, apply rotation again, then move to the parent of the current bone again, etc. So we need to limit our chain somewhat.